simonweber91/WM_VI_EVC/README.md

 All (well, most) functions in this repository are commented fairly thoroughly, so I hope everything becomes clear with minimal (or at least medium) effort.
 In case it doesn't, or you have questions, feel free to email me at sweber@bccn-berlin.de.

 There are a few external tools and toolboxes that are required to run the analysis.
 These are listed in 'WM_VI_EVC/code/analysis/analysis_pipeline.m', including their respective download links.
-Make sure that you all resources are available on your system and added to the Matlab search path.
+Make sure that all resources are available on your system and added to the Matlab search path.

 Cheers!